 Stuart Semple is one of Britain's leading contemporary artists, who has exhibited all over the world.

-Zoella is a vlogger and Youtube sensation.
+Zoe Sugg is a vlogger and YouTube sensation.